keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 * Who are you?
 * Who are me?
-* Why is this class going to be awesome?
+* Will this class be worth my time?